MAYDAY-MAYDAY! (ALS Awareness Month)

 #1.
 Have Visibility:

 Even though all the t-shirts, colored socks, wrist bands, key chains, decals, and tote bags generated in the name of fundraising and “awareness” eat up a good chunk of every dollar donated - - they do work.
-They work because they make an issue visible.
-Here are my no-cost ideas:
+They work because, they make an issue visible.
+Here are a few of my no-cost ideas:

 -> Consider changing your social media profile photo for the month of May.
 I’ve created the one on the left, the red one on the right is from the ALS Association.
 Both are free to copy, paste and use.
 (Facebook also has a number of "profile frames" as well)